TheUniforms/Uniforms-Images/README.md

 Usage:

-1. Install package ZeroFive.Forms.Images

-2. Init renderer in platform specific project like that:
+1. Init renderer in platform specific project like that:

     ```csharp
     Xamarin.Forms.Forms.Init();
     RoundedImageRenderer.Init();
     ```

-3. Add `usage` statement and just use `RoundedImage` class:
+2. Add `usage` statement and just use `RoundedImage` class:

     ```csharp
     using ZeroFive.Forms.Images;